Reflections: The Haiti Experience (June 2012)

 “We found that our students, staff and faculty have the skill to help them in exactly the way they need.”

-(Read more about Brian’s experience serving the people of Haiti »)
+(Read more about Brian’s experience working with the people of Haiti »)